Get Started

 Flat rate shipping

 Now, provide a title for your method, set the tax to none, and map the field with the relevant cost.
-Since we set the shipping price for the inside USA at $80, insert the amount there.
+Since we put the shipping price for the inside USA at $80, insert the amount there.

 Then click Create and Save.